Mohammad Alftih & Randa Kharboutly

 - Remember, there is a lot of support for families in this city.
 Use them!

 - The city offers many services and a team of friendly staff who are happy to help.
-Take advantage of the free library, free museum, free art gallery and various programs for kids and adults.
+Take advantage of the free library, museum, art gallery and various free programs for kids and adults.

 Ali Imran and Mostafa Rahman

-If you know where the main fire station is on Sherbrooke St., then you are a two-minute walk away from Ali and Mostafa’s, Village of Thai at George and Sherbrooke.
+If you know where the main fire station is on Sherbrooke St., you are a two-minute walk from Ali and Mostafa’s Village of Thai at George and Sherbrooke.
 This popular restaurant is the latest addition to a chain of restaurants owned and operated by Ali and Mostafa’s family.

 The family moved to Canada in the late ‘90s from Bangladesh.
 They first moved to Toronto, where they had the support of other family members.
 When the opportunity to purchase a restaurant in Peterborough presented itself, the Rahman brothers did not hesitate.